 Once you have a confirmed diagnosis, you can opt to go with the medicine your vet recommends, or you can look into some over-the-counter medicine.

 There are more than a few you can choose from – a quick Google, Amazon, or Chewy search will give you more than enough options.

 I recommend taking a close look at the reviews before purchasing and even bouncing your decision off your vet for a 2nd opinion.

 Here’s a couple of quick links to some Chewy products with good reviews.
 Note these are specific to the size of the dog, so be sure you are choosing a product that takes that into account:

 Please note that I selected these three entirely based on their rating – I have not tried these with our dogs, so I cannot attest to how effective they are.

 Please, please, please take great care with any medication you give your dog.
 I may have mentioned it before, but I’ll do it again – check with your vet.

 The white specks are not moving

 In this case, it’s worth taking a look at what your dog is ingesting.

 - Table scraps?
 Steak?
 Chicken?
 Rice?
-Any of these could cause the white specks.
-We advise caution regarding feeding your dog “human food” as much of the food we eat is bad for dogs.
+Any of these could cause white specks.

 - Dog food?
 Almost all meat-based dog food has tiny bone fragments.
 If you read the ingredients, you’ll see them listed.
 Normally these are too small to show up in the feces, but it’s a possibility.
 If this is concerning, you can try one of the vegan dog foods or find one that doesn’t include bone.
 Note there is a lot of discussion around grain-free dog foods these days.
 This is not associated with tapeworms but worth knowing nonetheless.